rberenguel/obsidian-clau-plugin/README.md

 ## Why not use [OmniSearch](https://github.com/scambier/obsidian-omnisearch)?

 Tweaking your own plugin is kind of fun, also _sometimes_ I need plugins with the minimum amount of dependencies so I can confirm the code is safe.
 This is small enough I can check everything manually, and does _exactly_ what I want.

-Also, semantic search now.
+I'm getting a replacement to the QuickSwitcher that works better for how I want to move across notes.
+Having my own plugin has let me create the headings filter (which is a feature I find handy), as well as having a pretty fast and effective (extensible) semantic search.

 ## Semantic Search Setup